Skip to main content

 ha ha ha…

-Just in the evening, I was watching the news on Aaj Tak where an anecdote was told about the song ' Kahi door jab din dhaal jaye' as told by Amitabh Bachchan.
+Just in the evening, I was watching the news on Aaj Tak, where an anecdote was told about the song ' Kahi door jab din dhaal jaye' as told by Amitabh Bachchan.
 The anecdote said that it was the only visual song that Amitabh Bachchan could manage from Hrishi da when people around him used to ask him about his experience working with Rajesh Khanna in the movie 'Anand'.
-Rajesh Khanna was a superstar when Amitabh Bachchan, a few movies old was selected to play the second lead in the movie.
+Rajesh Khanna was a superstar when Amitabh Bachchan, a few movies old, was selected to play the second lead in the movie.
 To some extent, ‘Anand’ was a movie that made Amitabh Bachchan noticed for the first time.

 In the climax Amitabh Bachchan playing Dr. Bahaskar finds it hard to overcome the death of Anand, it was this particular scene that Amitabh found difficult to enact said the news anchor and it was Mehmood, the late comedian to whom the great actor had sought help.
-Amitabh had said that he found it very difficult to see the superstar dying.
-In real life when Amitabh Bachchan went to Rajesh Khanna’s house after hearing the late actor’s death, it was said that he had touched the feet of the late actor when teardrops fell from his eyes.
+Amitabh had been told that he found it very difficult to see the superstar dying.
+In real life, when Amitabh Bachchan went to Rajesh Khanna's house after hearing the late actor's death, it was said that he had touched the feet of the late actor when teardrops fell from his eyes.
 I see the Anand scene repeating here.